 Knowing how to introduce yourself professionally has many advantages.
 Others may perceive you as self-assured and capable when you begin with a strong introduction.
 An effective opening can make your conversation more engaging, whether your goal is to gain employment, make a sale, acquire a mentor or simply make a new professional connection.
 Establishing yourself as an open, friendly and professional individual can create opportunities for you throughout your career.

 How to introduce yourself professionally

-Here are several ways you can introduce yourself professionally:
+Here are four ways you can introduce yourself professionally:

 1. State your purpose

 Many people introduce themselves by stating their name and current job title, but you should also try to add information your new contact can’t find on your business card.
 If you are at a networking event, consider starting with your name, then stating what your passion is.
 You could also mention what your goal is for the encounter, such as finding someone to collaborate with on a new idea you have.